pakam2/python-projects/README.md

 2. Beehive project (managing beehives, in development) To add:
-     - responsiveness and nice look
+     - responsiveness and nice look (collaboration with denciu)
-     - adding data to a specific hive
-     - showing data for a specified period (time)
+     - login form

    Done for the time beeing:
       - main view of app
       - adding new hives
       - details of a hive
+      - showing data for a specified period (time)
+      - adding data to a specific hive